TipsAug 1, 20248 min read

-How to learn vector art — a beginner’s path
+How to learn vector art — a beginner’s path The beginner’s path that actually works.

 Pick one vector editor (Inkscape if you’re budget-conscious, Illustrator if you’ll do this professionally, Figma if you’re web/app-focused).
 Spend a week getting fluent with the Pen tool — that’s the single highest-leverage skill.
 Then build real projects: trace icons, redraw logos, convert sketches.
 Avoid tutorials that teach features; do tutorials that teach finished pieces.